Printer Technology

 Printer Performance

-Mono or Colour Printing
+Mono or Colour

 A common perception is that inkjet printers are better with coloured images, and laser printers are best for black and white text.
 The technology behind the two printers also determine the limitations they have when it comes to the quality of their print results.
 This difference manifests itself more noticeably when printing high-resolution photographs.
 Advancements in printer technology have allowed colour laser printers to now produce impressive full colour photos as well.
-Although inkjet printers still win over laser when it comes to high resolution photos boasting rich tones and depth, colour laser printers are now an option to consider for those looking to print medium-quality colour images while enjoying the reliability, endurance, and economic benefits of a laser printer.
+Although inkjet printers still win over laser when it comes to high resolution photos boasting rich tones and depth, colour laser printers are now an option to consider for those looking to print colour images while enjoying the reliability, endurance, and economic benefits of a laser printer.

 Print Quality

+As we’ve seen, printers print by applying ink or toner onto the paper.
+The resolution of a printer is measured in dots per inch (DPI) and when more dots are squeezed into a square inch, the resulting image is sharper.
+A 600DPI printer squeezes 600 dots horizontally and 600 dots vertically in every square inch of the sheet.
 Whether you need higher resolution capability depends on what you mainly be printing.
 For a letter or business document with graphics, 300DPI will look fine.
 For the average photographer, 1200DPI would be ideal and these specs are within reach of most printers on the market.
 There are exceptions - a professional photographer may want a higher resolution and should consider at least 2880 x 1440DPI or higher.

-Print speed
+Print Speed

 Print Volume

-There is also another figure quoted called the ‘duty cycle’, this refers to the absolute maximum a printer should be able to cope with without issues occurring - paper jams, component failure and the like.
+Print volume refers to how much your printer can print at a given time.
+The monthly print volume refers to the recommended number of pages a printer should produce to keep the device in optimum condition - not too much stress versus enough volume so that ink doesn’t dry out.
+There is also another figure quoted called the duty cycle, this refers to the absolute maximum a printer should be able to cope with without issues occurring - paper jams, component failure and the like.
 All these figures should be used in conjunction to determine the best printer for your needs - you don’t want to overwork a printer but neither do you want it sat idle.

 Page Yield

+Page yield is the amount of pages you will get from the ink or toner in your printer.
+Toner cartridges will deliver a greater page yield than ink cartridges as they last longer before drying out.
 If you have a high monthly print volume you may find that the lower yield of ink cartridges becomes very expensive, so a laser printer may be the better option.
-Furthermore, it is highly recommended that when choosing a printer you not only look at the cost of the device but the cost of replacement ink or toner cartridges too, in order to understand what printing will really cost you in the long run.
-A good way to compare these is ‘cost per page’.
+It is also highly recommended to look at the cost of the device and the cost of replacement ink or toner cartridges too, in order to understand what printing will really cost you in the long run.
+A good way to compare these is ‘cost per page’:

 cost per page = cartridge price / cartridge page yield